We will stop trafficking together by:

 - Recognizing and reporting when we see signs of sex trafficking.

-Sex trafficking occurs when someone facilitates a sex act for money (or for something else of value) and does so either using force, fraud or coercion or involving a minor (under 18 years old).
-A commercial sex act can also include sexually explicit performances, or the production of pornography.
+Sex trafficking occurs when someone uses force, fraud or coercion to cause another person to engage in sexual activity for the promise of anything of value.
+With a minor (under 18 years old), any sexual activity in exchange for something of value is trafficking.
 Sex traffickers often use violence, threats, lies and other forms of coercion to compel a victim to engage in commercial sex acts against their will.

 Signs someone may be a victim of sex trafficking: